 Czech Republic's Glory and Turkey's Road Road

 The Czech Republic clinched a berth in Germany, the same country where Turkey started its Euro 2008 qualifying.
 That was because Turkey's first three qualifying matches, contested in Frankfurt, Germany against Malta, Moldova, Norway, were the result of sanctions imposed following its World Cup elimination against Switzerland due to a fracas following Turkey's elimination from the 2006 World Cup playoff against Switzerland.
-Despite some early positive results, Turkey were on the outside looking in following a 1-0 home lose to Greece.
+Despite some early positive results, Turkey was on the outside looking in following a 1-0 home loss to Greece.

 After losing its opening match to Portugal 2-0 at Euro 2008, Turkey trailed 1-0 at halftime to Switzerland in the second match.
 A quarterfinal berth seemed to be vanishing, but Turkey came back and gained revenge against co-host Switzerland from missing out on the 2006 World Cup.
-Arda Turan broke a 1-1 draw in stoppage time and Switzerland was the first nation eliminated from Euro 2008.
+Arda Turan broke a 1-1 draw in stoppage time, and Switzerland was the first nation eliminated from Euro 2008.

 The Game of the Tournament